devleaks/cockpitdecks-docs/docs/Design/Deck Design.md

 # Configuration File Organisation

+All configuration files are grouped into a single folder always named `deckconfig`.
+The content of the folder must conform to some conventions.

-The overall structure of configuration files is as follow:
+The overall structure of configuration files and folders into the `deckconfig` folder is as follow:

 ``` hl_lines="8"
 XPlaneAircraftFolder